lucastorri/reindxr/README.markdown

 # rest api

 The HTTP server runs on port 8123 and was create using [Unfiltered](http://unfiltered.databinder.net/).
-There are two ways to access the index:
+There are a few ways to access the index, which are explained below.
+All of them return responses in a Json format:

-* Searching: will return all the documents that match the given criteria (based on the Lucene search format) and snippets of the hits:
+* Searching: will return all documents that match the given criteria (based on the Lucene search format):
+> /search/#{search criteria}

+* Snippets: will return all documents that match the criteria plus snippets of those hits:
+> /snippets/#{search criteria}

+* File Snippet: returns the snippets matching the criteria on a given document:
-> /search/#{your search criteria}
+> /snippets/#{document id}/#{search criteria}

 * Highlighting: will retuned all the content of a single document, highlighting all the matches of the given criteria:
-> /hl/#{the highlighted file}/#{your search criteria}
+> /hl/#{document id}/#{search criteria}